subhambiswajit/IMBD-ratings-sentiment-analysis/README.md

 # IMBD-ratings-sentiment-analysis
-Sentiment analysis of IMDB ratings using tesnorflow Word2Vec
+Sentiment analysis of IMDB ratings using tensorflow Word2Vec